-Updating apps lets you enjoy the new features of the apps.
-Whenever there’s an update available for the apps, you will be notified of it.
+Updating apps let you enjoy the new features of the apps.
+Whenever there’s an update available for the apps, you will in of it.
 Sometimes, an automatic update also happens.

 Still, if you prefer to download them together or to review each update before downloading, you can always do so by checking the Mac App Store.
 Choosing to update from Mac store also proves beneficial as you can pause, restart or cancel the updates.